research

 In teaching both my undergraduate and graduate-level children’s literature classes, I make concerted efforts to tackle controversial issues through the lens of children’s and young adult literature.
 It is my hope to empower my students to critically examine the contexts and questions surrounding dominant assumptions about childhood, education, and literature.
 By doing so, perhaps we can transcend personal and cultural biases in the act of reading, through awareness of cultural and historical circumstances.

-In relation to these research passions, I have the following two projects currently in progress.
-First, I am working on writing and illustrating my own children’s picture books surrounding notions of social justice.
-Second, I am presently analyzing the discourse in my hybrid online children’s literature courses to examine in more depth the students’ aforementioned explorations of positions and power in social justice and literature.
-In order to do so, I am using critical discourse analysis (e.g., Rogers, 2004) because of the ways it provides a unique avenue of unearthing the interweaving nature of discourse, identity, and learning.
+In relation to these research passions, I have written on three topics.
+First, I have written and illustrated my own children’s picture books surrounding notions of social justice.
+Second, I have analyzed the discourse in my hybrid online children’s literature courses to examine in more depth the students’ aforementioned explorations of positions and power in social justice and literature.
+(Please see: http://www.citejournal.org/vol9/iss2/languagearts/article1.cfm) Third, I have examined ways to use process drama to promote justice and enhance comprehension.
+(Please see: Woodcock, C. (2013).
+How to use process drama to enhance comprehension and promote social justice.
+The English Record, 63, (1), 27-44.)
+Process_Drama_Woodcock

 3. School Literacies Through the Eyes of Portraiture